AdobeDocs/commerce-cloud-service.en/help/cloud-guide/test/sample-data.md

 1. Wait for the project to deploy.

-1. Verify that the installation was successful by going to your storefront page in the Integration environment.
+1. Verify that the installation was successful by going to your storefront page in the integration environment.
 You can locate the URL link to the storefront through the Project Web Interface.

 1. Take a snapshot of your environment: